Getting Started with Indoor Marijuana Grow Systems

 The grow tent is a popular and smart solution and one that many people find beneficial.
 This grow tent is a rectangular, lightproof tent where containers can be put for the cannabis plants.
 Usually, drain and flood systems or a drip irrigation system will be used in the tent.

 These tents are black on the exterior and completely light proof.
 They feature reflective material on the interior to use light more efficiently.
-A grow tent will let a grower customize the environment of the ghost triangle or blue ice strain marijuana plants, including the location, humidity, light intensity, and temperature.
+A grow tent will let a grower customize the environment of the ghost triangle marijuana plants, including the location, humidity, light intensity, and temperature.
 A tent is also washable, durable, portable, waterproof, and lightproof.
 They are available in an array of sizes, so they can suit the space that any grower has for this project.

 Full Room Setup